Can Self-Efficacy Improve Your Asthma Symptoms?

 4. Obesity asthma

-5. Asthma associated with fixed airflow obstruction
+5. Asthma associated with fixed airflow

 6. Late-onset asthma

-7. Recurrent obstructive bronchitis or pediatric asthma
+7. Recurrent obstructive bronchitis or pediatric

 8. Nonallergic asthma